 Cost Comparison

 Hydronic systems are an investment.
-You can expect to pay between $6 and $20 per square foot for installation, depending on the complexity and local labor rates.
+You can expect to pay roughly $7 to $17 per square foot for installation in 2026, depending on the complexity, whether you need a new boiler, and local labor rates.

 A traditional forced-air furnace is cheaper upfront.
 The unit might cost around $800 to $2,500, plus installation.
 However, forced-air systems are generally more expensive to run month-to-month due to heat loss and inefficiency.